 Chris Scaggs- 1 catch, 19 yards, TD

 Throughout the year, the website hopes to connect our coverage of sports with the classroom.
 Our first member of

 our high school internship team is Unioto’s Zeb Downs.
 Zeb is a freshman, and he is eager to learn more about

 sports journalism.
-Zeb’s passion has been tremendous in his first three weeks.
-We encourage our fans to remember
+Zeb’s passion has been tremendous in his first year.
+We encourage our fans to remember these

 improvements made throughout the year will be positive steps for our local schools.

-Here is a look at Zeb’s take of Unioto's big win over Waverly.
-You can also scroll down to see his articles for
+Here is a look at Zeb’s take of Southeastern's win over Unioto.
+Scroll down for previous articles from previous weeks.

 |SHERMANS ACQUIRE FIRST LOSS, BUT